 Java with Jim

-Grab a cup of coffee and get filled in on the latest campus news and events.
-Come fill up on a warm cup of coffee and the latest news and events from Blackwell.
+Warmup your cup of coffee and hear the latest news and events from Blackwell.
 This morning gathering is designed specifically for parents to hear directly from Mr. Eaton about what's happening here at Elizabeth Blackwell.
-Mr. Eaton will also be available to field questions about our school, the district, and the state of education in Washington.
+Mr. Eaton will also be available to field questions about our school, remote learning, the district, and the state of education in Washington.

-It’s also a great time to meet other parents and hear from the PTSA.
-We will be meeting 9:05 - 9:40 a.m. in library every fourth Monday of the month:
+It's also a great time to virtually meet other parents and hear from the PTSA.
+We will be meeting quarterly at 9:30 A.M.
+Our fist Java with Jim will be on Wednesday, Sept.
+30th.
+Join the meeting via Teams...links will be published in our weekly newsletter.

 |Month||Information Presented||Questions & Answers|